 - Paste in the following path in the address bar.

-- Locate the Default folder and rename it to Backup default.
+- Locate the Default folder and rename it to Backup Default.

 - Run your browser.

-Solution 4: Resetting Network Adapter
+Solution 4: Reset Network Adapter

 Some users have reported that the slow startup was due to their network adapter settings.
 The issue was resolved once the settings were reset.
 Here’s how to reset your network adapter:

 - First off, open an elevated command prompt by pressing Windows Key + X and selecting ‘Command Prompt (Admin)’.

 - Restart your system.